davizuku/oregex/README.md

 This command cleans any previous compilation data to compile `./bin/oregex` with `-O0` flag.
 Then it executes: `valgrind --leak-check=yes ./bin/oregex`

-After tests are executed, a valgrind report is shown.
+After tests are executed, a valgrind report is shown and saved to `memcheck.log` file.

 ## Similar libraries